facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 From my point of view the use of keyword **final** can help to improve design.
 I would not write all my class with **final** but i'd start from the simplest cases: value objects, algorithms, patterns like the template method etc.
-In any case, with the right attentions it can always be removed, if nothing else it has forcibly added one more step to the analysis process.
+In any case, the final keyword can be removed with with due precautions and, if nothing else, using it has forcibly added one more step to the analysis process."